 The activities in this lesson plan have been designed for students in grades 5-7.
 Time allotment is approximately three 45-minute periods for the entire unit.
 For a printer-friendly version, download here.

 This lesson plan was adapted for the original PBS program Faces of America.
-If you would like to borrow the program from the WGBY Video Lending Library, its Library ID is 1986; check it out from the WGBY Lending Library website.
+If you would like to borrow the program from the WGBY Video Lending Library, its Library ID is 1986; borrow it from the WGBY Collection at the Springfield Public Library.

 Watch the teaser trailer here: